Shoroh/csv_importer/README.md

 My thoughts
 =====
 I think it's better to reinvent the Importer from scratch than try to refactor the existed mess.
-In the code I found some mistakes, redundant variables, not effective algorithms, etc.
+In the code, I found some mistakes, redundant variables, not effective algorithms, etc.

-Unfortunately, I don't know all requirements to the Exporter, otherwise I could suggest better solution.
+Unfortunately, I don't know all requirements to the Exporter, otherwise, I could suggest a better solution.
 But let's suppose we should start with that we have at the moment.

-In the first iteration I'd split the code into entities using Single Responsibility Principle.
+In the first iteration, I'd split the code into entities using Single Responsibility Principle.
 Independent entities are easier to test, easier to refactor.
 For example, we could start with:

-FTP class, which is responsible for files gathering, uploading, etc. We could use this class as a Main Class of the Importer for a while, like: CSVImporter::FTP.new.import
+FTP class, which is responsible for files gathering, uploading, etc. We could use this class as a Main Class of the Importer for a while, like CSVImporter::FTP.new.import

-Since FTP object returned some files we could path them to another Class — File.
+Since FTP object returned some files we could pass them to another Class — File.
 After some validations the file instance produces rows.
 Thus, the rows could be managed by Row class.

 The Row class should check the activity transaction type and use the chosen one for the last operation — to create a transaction.